-Since our inception in May 1998, we have financed our operations and technology acquisitions primarily through the issuance and sale of equity and debt securities, including secured and unsecured convertible promissory notes and secured and unsecured short-term promissory notes, for cash consideration, as well as from government research grant awards and strategic collaboration payments.
-At June 30, 2013, we had \$89,800 in cash and cash equivalents, including funds from the exercise of modified warrants and from the initial closing of the Autilion Financing (described below).
+Since our inception in May 1998, we have financed our operations and technology acquisitions primarily through the issuance and sale of equity and debt securities, including convertible promissory notes and short-term promissory notes, for cash proceeds of approximately \$25.2 million, as well as from an aggregate of approximately \$16.4 million of government research grant awards, strategic collaboration payments and other revenues.
+Additionally, we have issued equity securities with an approximate value at issuance of \$12.6 million primarily as compensation for professional services rendered to us since inception.
+At September 30, 2013, we had \$6,500 in cash and cash equivalents.
+However, in April 2013, we entered into a Securities Purchase Agreement (as amended, the "Securities Purchase Agreement") providing for the issuance to Autilion AG ("Autilion") of 72 million restricted shares of our common stock for total gross proceeds to us of \$36 million (the "Autilion Financing").
+At September 30, 2013, we had completed a nominal initial closing of the Autilion Financing.
+As noted above, there has been unexpected delay in the closing of the Autilion Financing in full prior to the date of this report.
+Autilion has informed us that the delay in closing is due to administrative matters and financial transactions involving Autilion, its international affiliates, investment partners and counterparties, including financial transactions intended to increase substantially the aggregate amount of investment capital available to Autilion and its affiliates.
+Although Autilion remains in default under the Securities Purchase Agreement, subsequent to September 30, 2013, we have been informed by Autilion that (i) Autilion will cure its default under the Securities Purchase Agreement and (ii) we will receive the full \$36 million of proceeds contemplated by the Securities Purchase Agreement.
+As a result of prior delay in closing the Autilion Financing in full, however, we cannot give any assurances as to whether we will receive ad

-As described previously, in April 2013, we entered into a Securities Purchase Agreement (as amended, the "Amended Purchase Agreement") providing for the issuance to Autilion AG ("Autilion"), of 72 million shares of our common stock for total gross proceeds to us of \$36 million (the "Autilion Financing").
-At June 30, 2013, we had completed a nominal initial closing of the Autilion Financing.
-Although we have not yet completed an additional closing under the Autilion Financing subsequent to June 30, 2013, we have been informed by Autilion that we will receive the \$36 million of proceeds contemplated by the Amended Purchase Agreement.
+We anticipate that our cash expenditures during the next twelve months following receipt of the cash proceeds from the Autilion Financing will be approximately \$4.0 to \$6.0 million.
+We believe that our current cash and cash equivalents plus the receipt of \$36 million of cash proceeds from the Autilion Financing will enable us to fund our operations well beyond the next twelve months.
+In the event that we are not able to close with respect to at least a significant portion of the remaining proceeds anticipated from the Autilion Financing, we will need to obtain substantial additional financing on a timely basis.
+Substantial additional financing may not be available on a timely basis, on terms acceptable to us, or at all.
+In the event we are unable to obtain additional financing on a timely basis, our business, financial condition, and results of operations may be harmed, the price of our stock may decline, and we may not be able to continue as a going concern.

-We anticipate that our cash expenditures during the next twelve months will be approximately \$4.0 to \$6.0 million.
-We believe that our current cash and cash equivalents, combined with the expected cash proceeds from the Autilion Financing, will enable us to fund our operations well beyond the next twelve months.
-There have, however, been delays in the closing of certain tranches of the Autilion Financing in accordance with the Amended Purchase Agreement.
-Autilion has informed us that such delays result from administrative delays involving Autilion and its international affiliates and investment partners.
-Accordingly, we can provide no assurance regarding whether we will receive additional funding or the specific timing of such funding, if any, in connection with the Autilion Financing.
-In the event that we are not able to close with respect to at least a significant portion of the remaining proceeds anticipated from the Autilion Financing, we will need to obtain substantial additional financing.
-Substantial additional financing may not be available on a timely basis on terms acceptable to us, or at all.
-In the event we are unable to obtain additional financing, our business, financial condition, and results of operations may be harmed, the price of our stock may decline, and we may not be able to continue as a going concern.
-In the event the Autilion Financing is completed in an amount exceeding \$11.0 million, and we issue over 22 million shares of our restricted common stock in connection with such funding, Autilion will control in excess of 50% of our issued and outstanding common stock, resulting in a change in control of the Company.
-In addition, substantial dilution to existing stockholders will occur upon completion of the Autilion Financing in substantial part or in full.
+In the event the Autilion Financing is completed in an amount exceeding \$11.5 million, and we issue over 23 million shares of our restricted common stock in connection with such funding, Autilion will control in excess of 50% of our issued and outstanding common stock, resulting in a change in control of the Company.
+In addition, substantial dilution to existing stockholders will occur upon completion of the Autilion Financing, in substantial part or in full.